 If you feel trapped and stuck with the same EDI system or service provider, read the article “The ideal time to change your EDI system”.

 At Integral Group, we don't charge KC fees or transaction fees.
-Get an instant quote to see how much it costs.
+Have a look at our plans to see what we charge.

 I’ve met many 3PLs who operate very complex and expensive EDI systems.
 They purchased software, hired IT personnel and pay antiquated VAN fees.
 Or, they outsourced EDI and pay excessive setup fees every time a new customer asks for EDI.
 Often I will ask a 3PL provider this rhetorical question “Are you in the EDI business or the 3PL business?”